manimino/ducks/README.md

 # HashBox

-Find Python objects that match a set of attributes.
+Container for finding Python objects by exact match on attribute value.

 `pip install hashbox`